ecupak/ecupak.github.io/_posts/2025-01-24-dynamic-agents-part1.markdown

 We make a check for `nan` because the current agent could very well be at the center of mass.

 In practice, I had a difficult time balancing this behavior with the rest.
 Generally, I had to set the weight much lower than expected, but this made Gather sluggish (as you would expect).
-But leaving the weight equal to Separate's weight causes agents to rush towards each other.
-Values inbetween give varying results, and depending on where the agent is and where the center of mass is the movement can veer from normal to abnormal.
+But leaving the weight equal to Separate's weight causes agents to rush towards each other (I tried to match Separate's weight so the agent would achieve equilibrium).

+Regardless of any value chosen, the degree of abnormality in the agent's movement seemed tied to the distance from the agent to the center of mass.
 I suspect the calculation for `desired_velocity` is the problem line, but would need to play around with it more to have an idea of what exactly needs to be done.

 <h4 class="header3-swipe">Separate, Align, & Gather: Flocking</h4>